 Wins

-• Like the J-Hook pool liner, the uni-bead pool liner is incredibly easy to install.
+• Like the J-Hook style, the uni-bead pool liner is incredibly easy to install.
 You don’t need to hire out a professional just to make sure that the job is done correctly.
 This is actually something that you can do yourself even if you have little to no experience with pool liners.

 • It requires no trimming for the material.
 The material is usually tailor-fit and is “stretched” out.